Thermodynamic Limits of Physical Intelligence: Conclusion

 \section{Conclusion}

-We proposed a two-axis bits-per-joule characterization of physically grounded intelligence---thermodynamic epiplexity per joule (learning/representation efficiency) and empowerment per joule (control efficiency)---and derived an explicit closed-cycle thermodynamic limit for epiplexity acquisition (Corollary~\ref{cor:closed_cycle_epiplexity_limit}), alongside an open-boundary decoupling construction (Proposition~\ref{prop:open_boundary_decoupling}) clarifying the role of boundary closure.
-The key message is that any comparison requires explicit conventions---accounting boundary, coarse-graining/noise model, horizon, and reset/closed-cycle assumptions---because without them information gain and measured dissipation can be decoupled.
+We proposed a two-axis bits-per-joule characterization of physically grounded intelligence---thermodynamic epiplexity per joule (learning efficiency) and empowerment per joule (control efficiency)---and derived a closed-cycle Landauer-scale benchmark (Corollary~\ref{cor:closed_cycle_epiplexity_limit}) alongside a decoupling construction (Proposition~\ref{prop:open_boundary_decoupling}) clarifying why boundary closure is essential.
+The key message is that meaningful comparisons require the stated conventions; without them, information gain and dissipation can be decoupled.

 An immediate next step is to instantiate these conventions in concrete benchmarks with fully specified boundaries, estimators, and time/throughput constraints.